Treatment for sleep-disordered breathing in Glen Carbon, IL

 Diagnosing sleep apnea

 The most common way to identify an accurate sleep apnea diagnosis is with a sleep test.
-This is important because not everyone who snores has sleep apnea.
-Sleep apnea is a serious condition caused by obstruction of the airway.
-Some common causes of snoring aside from sleep apnea can include obesity, alcohol, or drug use, blocked nasal airways associated with allergies, sinus infections, or a deviated septum, sleep position, and sleep deprivation.
+It is essential because not everyone who snores has sleep apnea.
+Sleep apnea is a severe condition caused by obstruction of the airway.
+Some common causes of snoring aside from sleep apnea include obesity, alcohol, or drug use, blocked nasal airways associated with allergies, sinus infections, deviated septum, sleep position, and sleep deprivation.

 Treatment for sleep apnea